← All writing

 The insight is this: Holacracy was designed to make human coordination explicit — but in doing so, it created the kind of structure AI agents need to collaborate effectively.
 It's like designing an operating system for a computer that didn't exist yet.

-The organisations succeeding with AI aren't the ones with the best AI strategy.
-They're the ones that already know how to operate with clarity, explicit processes, and distributed decision-making.
+This doesn't mean every organisation should adopt Holacracy.
+But it does mean that the organisations succeeding with AI aren't the ones with the best AI strategy.
+They're the ones that already know how to operate with clarity, explicit processes, and distributed decision-making — the ones that have climbed from Mountain One to Mountain Two.

 The future isn't about replacing humans with AI.
 It's about building systems where humans and agents work side by side, with clear roles, shared rules, and complementary strengths.